 IoT Regulations and Regulatory Trends: Mr. Gil Bernabeu, GlobalPlatform Technical Director

-Platform Security Architecture (PSA) Framework: Mr. Rob Coombs, Director IoT Device IP, Arm
+Platform Security Architecture (PSA) Certified: Mr. Rob Coombs, Director, ATG, Arm

 Security Evaluation Standard for IoT Platforms (SESIP) Scheme: Mr. Carlos Serratos, Brightsight